lb-crx/doc/source/1-guide/intro.rst

 --------------------------------------------------------------

 - :ref:`自动更新 <chapter1-Autoupdating>`    Update extensions automatically
-- Hosting     Host extensions on Google servers or your own
+- :ref:`发布托管 <chapter1-Hosting>`     Host extensions on Google servers or your own
 - Other Deployment Options    Distribute extensions on your network or with other software
 - Packaging   Create a .crx file so you can distribute your extension